zddhub/ruby_exercise/README.md

 ## License

-It is available as open sourcde under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+It is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).